Ayushsingh953/spring-and-spring-boot/exercises/JPA-and-Hibernate.md

 ### Approach :
 1. Create a Spring boot project with H2(in memory database).
 2. Create course table
-3. Use Spring JDBC to play with com.ayush953.Jpa_and_Hibernate.course.Course table
+3. Use Spring JDBC to play with course table
-4. Use JPA and Hibernate to play with com.ayush953.Jpa_and_Hibernate.course.Course table
+4. Use JPA and Hibernate to play with course table
-5. Use Spring Data JPA to play with com.ayush953.Jpa_and_Hibernate.course.Course table
+5. Use Spring Data JPA to play with course table

 ### 1
 **application.properties**